Small businesses often search for “cheap website design”. That’s understandable, but there’s a catch.

 Again, few who do this intend to mislead.
 Some do it partly to save you from the less professional cheap web designers.
 So if you would prefer to spread the costs, please ask.

-Still, those loss-leader packages will have limitations — and some are safer than others.
-So here’s what most people imagine a business website needs:
+First, here’s what most people imagine a business website needs:

-- A good offer
+- A good offer — which is true

 - Content quality: relevance, readability, structure, usefulness, interest, expertise, authority